ehrpg/qstar/docs/crisis.md

 ## Conditions

-Certain actions become available or unavailable when characters are effected by various conditions.
+Certain actions become available or unavailable when characters are affected by various conditions.
 Conditions can be inflicted by other characters, by themselves or the environment.